geoserver/geoserver-cloud/catalog-support/catalog-event-bus/README.md

 In order to favor loose coupling between components, the "event listener" approach to `Catalog` and `GeoServer` configuration is replaced by a Spring's `ApplicationEventPublisher` based one, by means of registering a single event listener on the `Catalog` and `GeoServer` application context instances, which re-publishes them to the `ApplicationEventPublisher` (generally the `ApplicationContext` itself).

-This means the event subsystem relies on regular `ApplicationContext` event publishing and subscribing (e.g. trhough `@EventListener(EventType.class)` mehtod annotations), for both "local" and "remote" events.
+This means the event subsystem relies on regular `ApplicationContext` event publishing and subscribing (e.g. through `@EventListener(EventType.class)` method annotations), for both "local" and "remote" events.

 The "local" events published to the `ApplicationContext` are adapted to the ones in the `org.geoserver.cloud.event.catalog` and `org.geoserver.cloud.event.config` packages, which provide a nicer and homogeneous interface.
 For instance, `GeoServer` config listeners (`org.geoserver.config.ConfigurationListener`) do not receive "event" objects, but finer grained mehod calls, like